next-ayanokoji/silent-confessions/README.md

 * 🌐 HTML
 * 🎨 CSS (Animations + Responsive Design)
 * ⚡ JavaScript (DOM + API Handling)
-* ☁️ JSONBin API (for storing confessions)
+* ☁️ JSONBin API

 ---

-## ⚠️ Important Setup (Read This)
+## ⚠️ Important Setup

-> 🔑 **API Key has been removed for security reasons**
+> 🔑 API key has been removed for security reasons

-👉 To run this project properly, you need to:
+👉 To run this project:

-* Add your own JSONBin API Key in the JavaScript file
+* Add your own JSONBin API key
-* Replace the `SECRET_KEY` with your own key
+* Replace the `SECRET_KEY` in JS file

 ---

 ## 🛠️ Admin Panel Setup

-👉 Default login credentials are set in JavaScript:
+👉 Default credentials are in JavaScript

-* You can change **Admin ID & Password** directly in the JS file
+* You can change **Admin ID & Password** in the JS file
-* Or modify it according to your own system
+* Customize it as per your needs

 ---

 ## 🎯 How It Works

 1. User writes a confession ✍️
-2. Confession gets stored using API 🔐
+2. Data gets stored using API 🔐
-3. Latest confessions appear on the wall ⚡
+3. Latest confessions appear instantly ⚡
-4. Admin can view & delete confessions
+4. Admin can manage (view/delete) entries

----

-## 📸 Preview

-> Dark neon UI ✨
-> Smooth hover + animation effects 😎

 ---